ksator/Machine_Learning_with_Python/README.md

 In this repository, you will find:
 - Python scripts about machine learning
+  These examples cover supervised learning, classification, and testing using k-Fold Cross-Validation
 - The file [machine_learning_101.pdf](machine_learning_101.pdf)
   The purpose of this document is to help peoples with no machine learning background to better understand machine learning basics
 - The file [3sigma.xlsx](3sigma.xlsx)